-1 October '14, when that would have come to the Board, I 2 definitely know a Non-Executive would have always asked that's a patient somewhere who is waiting a long time, 3 who has been in touch with them?
-What type of letter 4 5 have they had?
+1 October '14, when that would have come to the Board, I 2 definitely know a Non-Executive would have always asked 3 that's a patient somewhere who is waiting a long time, 4 who has been in touch with them?
+What type of letter 5 have they had?
 Have they been back to see their GP?
 Can 16:25 6 they be seen?
-We would have always thought of a number 7 It wasn't that there was a thousand and as a patient.
-8 we didn't think these were people.
-All of these people in whatever speciality it was, and especially Urology, 9 we knew these were patients awaiting a service, we were 16:25 10 11 very concerned about this.
-Certainly patients were in the centre of all that we did.
-12 But it was extremely 13 difficult to get all of these patients seen on site.
-We tried to do these outlying clinics.
-14 15 clinics held in a variety of places, but the Urology 16:25 16 theatres were all in Craigavon site.
-But the problems, as they have been described to the 177 Q.

-17 18 Inquiry so far, include the recruitment issue?
+We would have always thought of a number 7 as a patient.
+It wasn't that there was a thousand and 8 we didn't think these were people.
+All of these people 9 in whatever speciality it was, and especially Urology, LO we knew these were patients awaiting a service, we were 16:25 L1 very concerned about this.
+Certainly patients were in L2 the centre of all that we did.
+But it was extremely L3 difficult to get all of these patients seen on site.
+L4 We tried to do these outlying clinics.
+There was L5 clinics held in a variety of places, but the Urology 16:25 L6 theatres were all in Craigavon site.
+L7 177 Q. But the problems, as they have been described to the L8 Inquiry so far, include the recruitment issue?
+L9 Α. Yes.
+20 178 Q. And as well as that, capacity or access to theatres.
+16:26 21 You've said earlier that Urology didn't arrive on the 22 Board's agenda as a single item at any point, it was 23 always part of the mix of other services facing 24 difficulty.
+When you think about it now, should the 25 Board have given greater focus to Urology?
+Should it 16:26 26 have become a single item for consideration given that, 27 across some of the indices at least, it was a worst 28 performing service, or a service that was least well 9 able to deliver and was gathering the biggest waiting